praton1729/flow_idea_tracker/docs/README.md

 - We need to write the idea first with a logic of following to the children node from there.

-### Data type specific rules

-- To keep it easier let's fix the total number of nodes in a single idea to `256`.
-	- Lets call it `MAX_NUMBER_OF_NODES_PER_IDEA`.

 ## Format of the binary blob

-- A magic number of 16 bits maybe `0x1729` to indicate the start.
-- An overall format could be starting with the head node.
+- An overall format could be starting with the header of the idea and then follow the below defined blob format.
-- Head node format:
+- Header format:
+	- A magic number of 16 bits i.e. `0x1729` to indicate the start of the header.
+	- A separator like '|'.
+	- Store the global id of this idea flow as a u8.
+	- A separator like '|'.
-	- Next the number of nodes in this idea flow chart.
+	- Store the total number of nodes in this idea flow as a u8.
-	- Following this would be the other generic node info related to the head node.
-This has been mentioned below in generic node format.
-	- Close the head node portion with the magic number.
+	- A separator like '|'.
+	- Store the total number of level in this idea flow as a u8.
+	- A separator like '|'.
+	- Store the number of nodes per level in this idea flow.
+	- A separator like '|'.
+	- A magic number of 16 bits i.e. `0x1729` to indicate the end of the header.
+- Head node would be stored just like a generic node.
 - Generic node storing format.
 	- An 8 bit number to indicate the idea node id.
 	- A separator like '|'.